Kelvin-Ju/NormAttention-PSN/README.md

 ## Our Previous work:

-Attention-PSN, published on IJCAI 2020. https://www.ijcai.org/Proceedings/2020/0097
+Pay Attention to Devils: A Photometric Stereo Network for Better Details (Attention-PSN), published on IJCAI 2020. https://www.ijcai.org/Proceedings/2020/0097

 ## Environment